mdizak/rust-falcon-cli/usage.md

 * You must link each struct / impl via the CliRouter::add() method for the CLI command to work, as exampled below.
 * Every impl that represents a CLI command must have a help() method that returns an instance of the CliHelpScreen struct.
 * Categorizing commands into groups for better organization is fully supported, including multiple levels of categories.
+* the cli_send!() and cli_error!() macros work exactly the same as print!(), accept an unlimited number of placeholders and arguments, but also wordwrap the text to 75 characters.

 #### CLI Command struct / impl